qsnake/gpaw/doc/manual.rst

 ``n1``, ``n2`` and ``n3`` are positive ``int``'s all divisible by
 four.
 Alternatively, one can use something like ``h=0.25``, and the program will try to choose a number of grid points that gives approximately the desired grid spacing.
-For more details, see Grids_.
+For more details, see :ref:`grids`.